 The State of Flux photographs, River Suite photo-work and Wave Patterns video, all from 2012, dwell in the transitional, liminal spaces between natural and built environments, abstraction and representation, photography and painting, nature and culture.
 They employ water imagery within a conceptual framework to investigate the intersections between these dualities.
 As in her previous projects that present the passage of time as being embodied in the flow of water, in these new works, water imagery encapsulates the idea of continual change.

 Cheryl Pagurek is a photo-based and video artist living in Ottawa, Ontario.
-She received an M.F.A. from the University of Victoria (1992).
-Since then her work has been shown extensively in galleries across Canada from Victoria to St. John’s, as well as in a commissioned project for Prefix Photo magazine (2004).
-Recent and upcoming exhibitions and screenings include those in Ottawa, Toronto, Kingston, Montréal, Chicago and Toulouse.
+She received an M.F.A. from the University of Victoria.
+Since then her work has been shown extensively in galleries across Canada from Victoria to St. John’s, as well as in a commissioned project for Prefix Photo magazine.
+Exhibitions and screenings of note include those in Ottawa, Toronto, Kingston, Montréal, Chicago, Toulouse, Rio de Janeiro and Los Angeles.
 Her video and light box installation Reflection and Flow was shown in 2009 in Montréal as part of Le Mois de la Photo, and in 2010 at Mount Saint Vincent University Art Gallery in Halifax.
-In 2010 she also launched the video Growing Pains and photographic series High Value Targets at Patrick Mikhail Gallery in Ottawa.
-She was awarded a Public Art Commission by the City of Ottawa Public Art Program in 2010; Currents, her LED video display for the Market Place Transit Station, was installed in May 2011.
-In 2012, in addition to participating in Ottawa’s inaugural Nuit Blanche with Flashcards, a collaborative video installation, she also completed several new bodies of work in photography and video.
-These will be shown at Patrick Mikhail Gallery in January 2013 in a solo exhibit entitled State of Flux.
-Her work is in several collections including Foreign Affairs Canada, the Canada Council Art Bank, the Library of the National Gallery of Canada, the Ottawa Art Gallery and the City of Ottawa, and has been written about in Canadian, American and British publications, including Ciel Variable, Vie des Arts, Canadian Art online, Next Level (UK), and Afterimage: The Journal of Media Arts and Cultural Criticism.
-She has received grants from the City of Ottawa, the Ontario Arts Council and the Canada Council for the Arts, and is represented in Ottawa by Patrick Mikhail Gallery.
+In 2010 she also exhibited the video Growing Pains and photographic series High Value Targets at Patrick Mikhail Gallery in Ottawa.
+She was awarded a public art commission by the City of Ottawa Public Art Program to create Currents, her LED video display for the Market Place Transit Station that was installed in May 2011.
+She launched several new bodies of work in photography and video at Patrick Mikhail Gallery in 2013 in a solo exhibit entitled State of Flux.
+In 2014, her video Bodies of Water appeared in public art events in two cities, Nuit Blanche Ottawa Gatineau, and Kamloops Art Gallery’s week long Luminocity program.
+In 2015, Bodies of Water will be screened in Montreal by Groupe Intervention Vidéo, and in Toulouse as part of Rencontres Traverse Vidéo, projected onto the outside of a downtown building.
+Her work is in several collections including Foreign Affairs Canada, the Canada Council Art Bank, the Library of the National Gallery of Canada, Cenovus Energy Inc., the Ottawa Art Gallery and the City of Ottawa, and has been written about in Canadian, American and British publications, including Ciel Variable, BlackFlash, Vie des Arts, Canadian Art online, Next Level (UK), and Afterimage: The Journal of Media Arts and Cultural Criticism.
+She has received grants from the City of Ottawa, the Ontario Arts Council and the Canada Council for the Arts, and is represented by Patrick Mikhail Gallery.

 STATE OF FLUX